 We live in a world that demands that we be highly productive, goal oriented, mobile, adaptive and high achievers both at work and in our private lives.
-We move so fast that sometimes we find it impossible to slow down and appreciate where we are in any particular moment.
+Often, we move so fast that sometimes we find it impossible to slow down and appreciate where we are in any particular moment.
 We think if we slow down it means we’re lazy.

 It’s important that we succeed in life, maintain our health and happiness, and constantly be on the move to develop, grow, and improve.
 And we must do all of that while maintaining a happy and positive attitude.